 You're responsible for paying legitimate bills, as there is enough money in the estate to pay them.
 You don't have to pay the deceased person's debts out of your own pocket.
 If you think there won't be enough money to go around, stop paying bills—and get some guidance from the court or an attorney about which debts should take priority.

 You'll need to file income tax returns for the deceased person and possibly for the estate.
 The deceased person's tax preparer can be a big help here.
-If the estate was very large – over $5 million -- you may also need to file estate tax returns.
+If the estate was very large—over $12.06 million—you may also need to file federal estate tax returns.
 Smaller estates may owe a separate state estate tax; it all depends on where the deceased person lived and owned property.